sguillen-proyectos/react-learning/react-learning.md

 Q: What is a Functional Component?
 A: A functional component is a component that does not have its own state and instead of defining it as a class, it can be defined as a simple function.

+Q: What is a React element and mention some characteristics
+A: It's the plain old javascript object representation of a DOM tag that will be used by React to construct the DOM, they are transpiled into calls to `React.createElement`.
+A React element is immutable so its children and attributes cannot be updated.
+It represents the UI at a certain point in time.

+Q: What is the return value of a call to React.createElement?
+A: An plain old javascript object that represents a virtual DOM element.

+Q: What is the difference between Components and Elements?
+A: Elements are the foundational building blocks that represent how the DOM will look like (virtual DOM).
+On the other hand, Components are small pieces of reusable code that return an Element that will be rendered

+Q: Why components have to start with a capital letter?
+A: React treats components starting with lowercase letters as DOM tags.

+Q: What is a very important characteristic of React `props`?
+A: React components must act as pure functions in the sense that props must never be updated inside a component.
+They must be read-only